 - The least abstract and most computational of our three introductory linear algebra courses (MAT202, MAT204, and MAT217); provides a very solid introduction to the subject sufficient for most future engineers and scientists.

-- MAT175 is intended for students who will not take futher mathematics courses at Princeton but in rare cases it may be possible for a highly motivated student who received a grade of at least B+ to attempt MAT202 afterwards.
-Such a student should expect to work extremely hard in order to succeed as this course demands much greater mathematical maturity than does MAT175.
+- MAT175 is intended for students who will not take futher mathematics courses at Princeton but a motivated student who receives a grade of B or better to attempt MAT202 afterwards.
+Such a student should expect to work hard in order to succeed as this course demands much greater mathematical maturity than does MAT175.
 (Students who have already taken MAT175 should not take MAT201.)

 - Although MAT104 is listed as a prerequisite, the course does not require much calculus knowledge, although prior experience with vectors is very useful.
 This course does however require strong motivation and some mathematical maturity; students who are not following the standard science/engineering tracks should use caution.